mronitz/SocialConnect/README.md

 ### Loading

-Load as Plugin with config as bootstrap:
+Load as Plugin with config as bootstrap in your `app/Config/bootstrap.php`:

 	CakePlugin::load('SocialConnect',array('bootstrap' => array('config')));